ConorLambert/Obsidian-Vault-Main/Interview/Company Interviews/Clio/Clio.md

 # Company Believes/Values
 - Diversity
+	- Travel Asia and met people from different backgrounds (even people who where also on their travels)
 - Customer first
 - Team work and collaboration
 - Learn from the process
 - Self care
+	- I meditate a lot
+	- Helped with a lot of issues.

 # Job Description
 - [Link](https://www.clio.com/about/careers/job_id=JOB_POSTING-3-2135/)
+- Working with people from many different countries

 # Hiring Manager Interview
 - Technical Background